Llenar70/allye-doc/LinearDML.md

    * Builds Y|X and T|X nuisance models and the final effect model.
    * Uses K-fold cross-fitting (GroupKFold when a group column is provided).
    * Computes per-sample CATE and summary effects (ATE, ATT/ATC for binary treatment).
-   * Optional bootstrap provides ATE confidence intervals; cluster-robust mode resamples groups.
+   * Optional bootstrap provides ATE confidence intervals (standard, non-clustered bootstrap).
 3. **Diagnostics**
-   * OOF predictions assess nuisance fits (R²).
+   * OOF predictions assess nuisance fits (R² or AUC/logistic fit proxy for T when binary).
-   * For binary treatments, propensities and IPS-based uplift diagnostics are computed (Qini curve and AUUC; overlap coverage uses PS trimming α).
+   * For binary treatments: compute propensities, overlay histograms with shared bin edges, overlap coverage via PS trimming α, and Qini/AUUC uplift diagnostics.
-   * CATE is regressed on X to provide effect coefficients (with standardization).
+   * CATE is regressed on standardized X to provide effect coefficients.
 4. **SHAP**
-   * SHAP summaries are computed for both nuisance models (Y and T).
-The implementation tries generic, linear, and tree explainers for robustness.
+   * SHAP summaries are computed for both nuisance models (Y and T) on a random subsample (up to ~2000 rows) for performance, falling back among generic/linear/tree explainers as needed.
 5. **Enhanced Data**
    * Adds `CATE` as a meta column to the input table for downstream use.